 - 1 Press the key to enter the menu

 - 2 Scroll to the INFO menu using the 1 or 1 keys

-- 3 Press the key to enter the INFO menu
+- 3 Press the ® key to enter the INFO menu

-- 4 Select TEST using the @ or @ keys.
+- 4 Select TEST using the

+or

+keys.

-- 5 Press the key to select YES
+- 5 Press the ® key to select YES

-- 6 Press the key to begin the Self Test
+- 6 Press the ${f G}$ key to begin the Self Test

 - 7 Once the Self-Test is completed, the result (PASS or FAIL) will be displayed.

 - 8. Restart the locator using the (1) key

-14.3 RD ManagerTM
+15.3 RD ManagerTM

-RD Manager is the RD7100 Locator PC companion and allows you to manage and customize your locator.
+RD Manager is the RD8100M Locator PC companion and allows you to manage and customize your locator.
 It also allows software upgrades to both the locator and transmitter.

-You can use RD Manager to register your products to extend the warranty to a total of 3 years (see Section 10.4), setup your locator by performing a number of maintenance tasks, such as setting date and time, activating and deactivating active frequencies, setting up custom frequencies, or setting-up functions like CALSafe or Strike Alert.
+You can use RD Manager to register your products to extend the warranty to a total of 3 years, setup your locator by performing a number of maintenance tasks, such as setting date and time, activating and de-activating active frequencies, setting up custom frequencies, or setting-up functions like CALSafe or Strike Alert.

-RD Manager is also used to retrieve and analyze internal logged data (logging models only).
+RD Manager is also used to retrieve and analyze surveys data and internal logged data (logging and GPS models only).